Superfluid Picture for Rotating Space-Times: Quantized vortices in a superfluid and rotating space-times

 That is, closed time-like curves appear in the gravitational vortex solution of the Einstein equations near to the axis of the string where the velocity of frame dragging exceeds the speed of light.
-In the superfluid picture this corresponds to the core of the vortex where the superfluid flow velocity exceeds the speed of sound $c_s$.
+In the superfluid picture, this corresponds to the core of the vortex where the superfluid flow velocity exceeds the speed of sound $c_{\mathrm{s}}$.
 As previously discussed, this is just where a classical hydrodynamic description of the fluid flow in a quantized superfluid vortex breaks down.
-Indeed, the solution to the equations of quantum hydrodynamics in the presence of the potentials $h_{\mu\nu}$ given by eqs.
-(9), (10) is valid only in the region where the condensate particle density $n$ is constant.
-The corresponding space-time metric (11) is perfectly well behaved in this region ($r > \xi$).
-It is only after the na\"{\i}ve analytic continuation of the metric (11) to the region $r < \xi$ is attempted that the causality violating regions appear in the space-time.
+Indeed, the solution to the equations of quantum hydrodynamics in the presence of the potentials $h_{\mu\nu}$ given by Eqs.~(\ref{eq10}), (\ref{eq11}) is valid only in the region where the condensate particle density $n$ is constant.
+The corresponding space-time metric~(\ref{eq12}) is perfectly well behaved in this region ($r > \xi$).
+It is only after the na\"ive analytic continuation of the metric (\ref{eq12}) to the region $r < \xi$ is attempted that the causality violating regions appear in the space-time.

-This observation provokes one to ask if the appearance of closed time-like curves in solutions of the classical Einstein field equations might always be associated with a breakdown of superfluid rigidity?
-In particular, one might wonder if the appearance of closed time-like curves in G\"{o}del-like universes is related to the behavior of rotating superfluids.
-The G\"{o}del metric for a rotating universe can be written in the form \cite{Reboucas83}
+This observation provokes one to ask if the appearance of closed time-like curves in solutions of the classical Einstein field equations might always be associated with a breakdown of superfluid rigidity.
+In particular, one might wonder if the appearance of closed time-like curves in G\"odel-like universes is related to the behavior of rotating superfluids.
+The G\"odel metric for a rotating universe can be written in the form~\cite{Reboucas83}